Form 60: Who Should File, How to Fill & Download Form 60 Online

 In case of HUF any document in the name of Karta of HUF is needed

-If the transaction is in the name of two or more persons the total number of persons and the total amount of transaction should be mentioned in the form
+If the transaction is in the name of two or more persons the total number of persons and the total amount of the transaction should be mentioned in the form

-Information required to be filled in the Form
+Information Required to be Filled in the Form

 • Full address and name of declarant

-• In case you are assessed w.r.t income tax, mention the details of the range, circle or ward where you had filed the last return of income.
+• In case you are assessed w.r.t income tax, mention the details of the range, circle or ward where you filed the last return of income.

 • You must mention your reason for not having a PAN card.
 If you have applied for it and are yet to receive it, you must mention it in the form.

-Consequences of wrong declaration
+Consequences of Wrong Declaration

 Making any false statement in Form 60 may attract these consequences:

-• If the amount involved is less than Rs 25 lakh: imprisonment from three months to two years along with a fine can be imposed.
+• If the amount involved is less than Rs.25 lakh: imprisonment from three months to two years along with a fine can be imposed.

-• If the amount involved is greater than Rs 25 lakh: imprisonment from six months to seven years along with a fine can be imposed.
+• If the amount involved is greater than Rs.25 lakh: imprisonment from six months to seven years along with a fine can be imposed.

 What documents do I need to submit for PAN Form 60 in case I have applied for a PAN card but have not received it yet?